burtgulash/fav2011-pc-plot/README.md

 in postscript of single variable functions.
 I made it so that the resulting plots are visually similar to plots produced by R language.

+## Features
+* Parsing using Shunting Yard algorithm
+* Boundary clipping - calculate intersections of generated lines with plot boundary and clip them
+* Density adaptation - the bigger the first derivative of a function in certain region, the more points in this region

 ## Usage
 ```
 usage: ./graph FUNCTION FILE [LIMITS]